goldentroll/learn-javascript/project-javascript-n1-modules/README.md

 4. Define array `food` there and enter these items there:

 ```
 Saffron.
 Kale.
 Clementine.
 Peaches.
 Nori.
 Kobe.
 Olive.
 Rosemary.
 ```

-5. export it using `module.exports`
+5. Export it as `food`

-6. Edit src/index.js to require `food.js` module and print foods into console.
+6. Edit src/index.js to require `food.js` module and print `food` into console.

-7. Add function `getSpecials` to `food.js` to filter foods that start with `K` or end with `e` or at least have one `r` in their name.
+7. Export a function named `getSpecials` in `food.js` to filter foods that start with `N` or end with `e` or at least have one `r` in their name.

 8. Use that function in the `src/index.js` and log into console.